Learning the Basics of VMware Horizon 7.12 – Part 5 – Horizon Connection Server

 In the left frame, click Options, change the Recovery model to Simple, and click OK, as shown in Figure 8.

 Leave the SQL Server Management Studio open.
 It is needed later to add a missing index to the database just created.
-The index can’t be added until the Connection Server is connected to the database.
+We can’t add the index until the Connection Server connects to the database.

 In vCenter, create two VM and Template Folders.
 Figure 9 shows the two folders in my vCenter.